 Python is a very easy language to learn but libraries which are written using python are as easy.
-Getting a clear picture of the function of library is ambiguous.
+Getting a clear picture of the function of the library is ambiguous.
 Practical implementation will take us closer to creating an idea of what is the library actually doing.
-Let us pick few examples and use lxml in practical scenarios.
-A successful implementation of Web Scraping with Python takes time and practice.
+Let us pick a few examples and use lxml in practical scenarios.
+Successful implementation of Web Scraping with Python takes time and practice.

 As discussed earlier, we can use python lxml to create as well as parse XML/HTML structures.

-In a first and very basic example, let’s create a html web page structure using python lxml and define some elements and its attributes.
+In a first and very basic example, let’s create an html web page structure using python lxml and define some elements and its attributes.
 So, let us begin!

-lxml has many modules and one of the module is a etree which is responsible for creating elements and structure using these elements.
+lxml has many modules and one of the module is an etree which is responsible for creating elements and structure using these elements.

 First, let’s import the “require” module in python.
 I generally prefer to use Ipython command shell to execute python programs because it gives an extensive and clear command prompt to use python features in a very broad way.

 After importing etree module, we can use Element class API to create multiple elements.
 In general, elements can be called as nodes as well.

 XML/HTML pages designed on parent-child paradigm where elements can play the role of parents and children for other element nodes.
 To create a parent-child relationship using python lxml, we can use SubElement method of etree module.

 Element nodes have multiple properties.
 For example a text property can be used to set a text value for a node which we can be inferred as an information for the end user.
 We can also set attributes for any node in the tree structure.
 As you can see below, I have created a html tree structure using lxml and its etree which can be saved as a html web page as well.